In General

 The northern part of the light rail system runs right up the middle of the map, which was the original right-of-way of the B&S/Northern Central.
 The original section opened in 1990 and went to Timonium.
 The extension went to Hunt Valley in 1996.
 Any part of it that wasn't, was double tracked in 2005, and the old marble ties (stringers) were visible along the R-O-W for a short while.
 Above Cockeysville, the R-O-W is now the NC hikey-bikey Trail, which is very popular with those types (sorry, nothing personal, as I take walks and hikes around the lake quite often).
 The R-O-W splits off at Warren Rd, and other than the stub that is still there, not much remains visible.
 NS trains stopped running when the light rail closed the track for the double tracking project at the beginning of 2005.
 They applied for abandonment shortly thereafter.

-With the latest update of this page in May of 2021, I would like to thank Bill Spicer for allowing me to use his father's pictures of the Riderwood depot, and the shot of a SB steamer going under Joppa Road....
+With the May 2021 update of this page, I would like to thank Bill Spicer for allowing me to use his father's pictures of the Riderwood depot, and the shot of a SB steamer going under Joppa Road....
 WAY before Joppa Road was rebuilt and they put in the twin "tunnels".
 If you are looking for copies of the pictures Harold S. Spicer took, visit Bill's EBay store at: https://www.ebay.com/usr/spicerpro?ul_noapp=true .
 Here is a small sampling of the pictures he is offering:

 Towson is to the east, Brooklandville is to the west, Lutherville, Timonium, Texas, Cockeysville, Hunt Valley, and Monkton are to the north, and Mt Washington and Lake Roland are to the south.